ckb-js/lumos/website/docs/00-intro.md

   return amount;
 }
 ```
-Let's run it and see how many sudt's alice has
+Let's run it and see how many SUDTs alice has

 :::tip
 The args of SUDT are the lock script hash of the token issuer, and we can use the built-in utils library in `Lumos` to help us calculate the hash